ReactiveCircus/android-emulator-runner/README.md

   <a href="https://github.com/ReactiveCircus/android-emulator-runner"><img alt="GitHub Actions status" src="https://github.com/ReactiveCircus/android-emulator-runner/workflows/Main%20workflow/badge.svg"></a>
 </p>

-A GitHub Action for installing, configuring and running hardware-accelerated Android Emulators on macOS virtual machines.
+A GitHub Action for installing, configuring and running Android Emulators on macOS and Ubuntu virtual machines.

 The old ARM-based emulators were slow and are no longer supported by Google.
-The modern Intel Atom (x86 and x86_64) emulators require hardware acceleration (HAXM on Mac & Windows, QEMU on Linux) from the host to run fast.
-This presents a challenge on CI as to be able to run hardware accelerated emulators within a docker container, **KVM** must be supported by the host VM which isn't the case for cloud-based CI providers due to infrastructural limits.
-If you want to learn more about this, here's an article I wrote: [Running Android Instrumented Tests on CI](https://dev.to/ychescale9/running-android-emulators-on-ci-from-bitrise-io-to-github-actions-3j76).
+The modern Intel Atom (x86 and x86_64) emulators can be fast, but require hardware acceleration (HAXM on Mac & Windows, KVM on Linux) from the host.
+This presents a challenge on CI especially when running hardware accelerated emulators within a docker container, because **Nested Virtualization** must be supported by the host VM which isn't the case for most cloud-based CI providers due to infrastructural limits.
+If you want to learn more about this, here's an article [Yang](https://github.com/ychescale9) wrote: [Running Android Instrumented Tests on CI](https://dev.to/ychescale9/running-android-emulators-on-ci-from-bitrise-io-to-github-actions-3j76).

-The **macOS** VM provided by **GitHub Actions** has **HAXM** installed so we are able to create a new AVD instance, launch an emulator with hardware acceleration, and run our Android tests directly on the VM.
-You can also achieve this on a self-hosted Linux runner, but it will need to be on a compatible instance that allows you to enable KVM - for example AWS EC2 Bare Metal instances.
+The **macOS** 10.x VM provided by **GitHub Actions** had **HAXM** [pre-installed](https://github.com/actions/runner-images/blob/main/images/macos/macos-10.15-Readme.md) so we were able to create a new AVD instance, launch an emulator with hardware acceleration and run our Android tests directly on the VM.
+However, Github's [macOS-11](https://github.com/actions/runner-images/blob/main/images/macos/macos-11-Readme.md) and [macOS-12](https://github.com/actions/runner-images/blob/main/images/macos/macos-12-Readme.md) VMs **no longer** come pre-installed with HAXM.

+You can also achieve nested virtualization with hardware acceleration on a self-hosted Linux runner, but the VM will need to be hosted on a compatible machine that allows you to enable KVM - for example the AWS EC2 Bare Metal instances. **The Github-hosted Linux runners are not currently KVM compatible.**

+## Purpose

-This action automates the process by doing the following:
+This action helps automate and configure the process of setting up an emulator and running your tests by doing the following:

 - Install / update the required **Android SDK** components including `build-tools`, `platform-tools`, `platform` (for the required API level), `emulator` and `system-images` (for the required API level).
 - Create a new instance of **AVD** with the provided [configurations](#configurations).